uchicago-cs/cmsc22000/_sources/syllabus.rst.txt

 We take academic honesty very seriously in this class.
 Please make sure to read our `Academic Honesty <academic-honesty.html>`__ page.
 Please note that this policy applies primarily to the homework assignments, which must be completed individually.
+We also have a specific policy on the use of Generative AI systems, which you can find below.

 On the other hand, the project is structured in such a way that you can collaborate and share code with anyone in the class,